The States Assembly agreed the first law changes on 15 September 2021.

 Each spouse or partner will be allowed £16,550 of income before paying tax.
 That adds up to the same £33,100 they are allowed under the current rules.

-If you're married or in a civil partnership where one of you has income less than £18,550 per year and the other partner's income is more, your two Independent Tax bills added together may be more than you pay with the current allowances.
+If you're married or in a civil partnership where one of you has income less than £20,000 per year and the other partner's income is more, your two independent tax bills added together may be more than you pay with the current allowances.
 You'll be able to claim the compensatory allowance when Independent Taxation is made compulsory.

-The Treasury Minister is proposing a new allowance to make sure you and your partner aren't worse off by the change.
-The new allowance would become available to marginal rate taxpayers when Independent Taxation is planned to become compulsory, by 2025.
+The Treasury Minister is proposing a new allowance to make sure you and your partner are supported by the change.
+The new allowance would become available to marginal rate taxpayers when Independent Taxation is planned to become compulsory, by 2026.

 If this happens the compensatory allowance will reduce the tax to the amount being paid using the married or civil partnership tax allowance.